Which parties have been deemed to break lockdown rules by police?

 – June 18 2020: Cabinet Office leaving do:

-A gathering in the 70 Whitehall building to mark the departure of a No 10 private secretary, which had not previously been disclosed.
+A gathering in the 70 Whitehall building to mark the departure of a No 10 private secretary.

 Breach: Regulation 7 of the Health Protection (Coronavirus, Restrictions) (England) Regulations 2020.
 Restriction on participating in an indoor gathering consisting of two or more people.